rweigel/cdawmeta/README.md

 # 40 documents match query
 ```

 Create a report based on content of the [hpde.io repository](https://github.com/hpde/hpde.io).
-(Sample output in [`cdawmeta-additions/reports`](https://github.com/rweigel/cdawmeta-additions/tree/main/reports)).
-This file also builds the input files used for the automatic generation of SPASE records, which is described in the [`cdawmeta-additions` README](https://github.com/rweigel/cdawmeta-additions/).
+(Sample output in [`cdawmeta-spase/reports`](https://github.com/rweigel/cdawmeta-spase/tree/main/reports)).
+This file also builds the input files used for the automatic generation of SPASE records, which is described in the [`cdawmeta-spase` README](https://github.com/rweigel/cdawmeta-spase/).
 ```
 python report.py --report-name hpde_io
 ```